Make this free up-cycled workshop!

 A little branch holds the yarn and masking tape.
 I even tried it out tonight.
 It rocked!

 Finally!
-My hearing and breathing protection is near my saw, hanging off an antique wood planer.
+My hearing and breathing protection is now hung near the miter saw, hanging off an antique wood planer.

 Pallet wood tool organizer HERE

-Most everything served as a function.
+Most every little storage shelf serves as a function.
 Even the wheel, if you count that its duty was to make me happy. 🙂

 This little pallet shelf was pretty perfect for my collection of cordless drills and screws.